- > Savings

 The special share account is your primary savings account.
 DIRT is deducted at source from any dividend paid on this account.

-Our current account provides accessible banking for our online members.
+Our EFT account provides accessible banking for our online members.
 This account does not earn a dividend.
 You can use this account to transfer funds electronically, pay bills or withdraw cash from our ATM.
-You can also get your wages from your employer paid into your current account.
-There are currently no banking fees attached to this account.
+You can also get your wages from your employer paid into your EFT account.

 Many of our members start with us as children, going to school, onto college and jobs, buying and extending their homes.
 Part of what makes Dundalk Credit Union special is that our members generally stay with us throughout life’s journey, often introducing their own children to us as new junior members.